betterscientificsoftware/bssw.io/CuratedContent/ScalingYourselfSoftwareDeveloper.md

 The video also suggests tools you can use to organize activities that might interrupt your productive software development time, but you would like to do later, such as using a service like *Instapaper* to organize sites to read later.
-The video is entertaining and may even prompt me to get a pomodoro;
+The video is entertaining and may even prompt you to get a pomodoro;
 watch the video to find out why.

 <!---
-Publish: preview
+Publish: yes
 Categories: Skills
 Topics: Personal Productivity and Sustainability
-RSS update: 2021-02-24
+RSS update: 2021-03-13
 --->